Organizations and Regions

-The following are some key roles that users will need to access and authorize tenant assets and work with On Demand Migration.
+The following are some key Quest On Demand and tenant roles that you will need to work with On Demand Migration.

 On Demand Administrator

 This role is assigned to users who have full access to the Quest On Demand application.
-They can initiate the migration of tenant assets, manage licenses, audit records and perform many other functions through the Quest On Demand application.
+They can manage organizations and tenants, initiate the migration of tenant assets, manage licenses, audit records and perform many other functions through the Quest On Demand application.
+Some of the key permissions associated with this role are as follows:

 Always inherited from parent permission |